smadurange/fpm-drivers-for-avr-mcus/README.txt

-FPM10A FINGERPRINT MODULE
+FPM DRIVERS

-This is a UART-based driver for FPM10A fingerprint module for AVR microcontrollers.
-I've tested with ATmega328P.
+This project contains drivers for the following fingerprint sensor modules FPM10A for AVR microcontrollers:

+ - R503
+ - FPM10A

-Since ATmega328P has only one hardware UART, I'm using lynxzp's software UART implementation [1] for debugging purposes.
+I've only tested these with ATmega328P MCU.
+Since ATmega328P has only one UART, I'm using lynxzp's software UART implementation [1] for debugging.
 Thank you, lynxzp!

 BUILDING AND UPLOADING